October 13, 2020 — 12:00 p.m.

 Guidance for Alternate Care Sites

 CMS has provided updated guidance on EMTALA requirements related to COVID-19 that provide for the establishment of alternate care sites on hospital campuses, or through off-campus, hospital-controlled sites.
-All hospitals should contact DHEC to confirm the placement of their alternate care site.
-CMS has announced that they will suspend all field work other than emergency only at this time and continue to host weekly calls with hospitals every Monday at 12 p.m.
+All hospitals should contact DHEC (firstname.lastname@example.org) to confirm the placement or deactivation of an alternate care site.

 The CDC has determined that medical waste generated in the treatment of COVID-19 patients and patients under investigation be managed in accordance with routine procedures.
 There are no additional packaging or transportation requirements from the Department of Transportation for regulated medical waste or sharps.
 Stericycle has updated coronavirus-related packaging guidelines for regulated medical waste and sharps.